zach-marto/PythonIndexer/README.md

 - Further search customization with normalized weighting by file size and natural language matching

 ## Real-Life Usage
-PythonIndexer is used in the [Marto Lab](https://martolab.dana-farber.org/) to index 200+ Python scripts.
+PythonIndexer is used in the [Dana-Farber Cancer Institute](https://www.dana-farber.org/) to track and search hundreds of Python scripts.
 It indexes 150 TB of data in thirty minutes.
 Whenever someone needs to search for a script, they can search the load the index and perform a full natural language search in seconds.